Blog>Cost Guides>House renovation: Cost breakdown 2025

 Every house is different and will have different needs when it comes to renovating.

-The best way to calculate a rough renovation cost for your project is to make a list of all the jobs you think need doing on your property.
-We recommend starting with a full survey to make sure you know all the issues that need to be dealt with.
+To calculate house renovation costs, make a list of all the jobs you think need doing on your property.
+One option is to start with a full house survey to make sure you know all the issues that need to be dealt with.

-Once you have a to-do list of everything that needs to be changed, repaired or replaced, you can speak to local tradespeople to get quotes for each of these jobs.
+Once you have a to-do list of everything that needs to be changed, repaired or replaced, you can speak to checked tradespeople to get quotes for each of these jobs.

-From there, you can calculate a rough cost of your house renovation in the UK, and budget for your home renovation accordingly.
+From there, you can calculate a full house renovation cost in the UK and budget for your home renovation accordingly.

 Here is a rough renovation price list covering some of the typical jobs you may need to budget for during your house renovation.